terminalcloud/apps/docs/fluxbb.md

 # **FluxBB** Terminal.com Snapshot

-*FluxBB is fast, light, user-friendly forum software for your website.*
+*FluxBB is a fast, light and user-friendly forum software.*

 ---

 ## About FluxBB

-**FluxBB** is designed as a lighter, faster alternative to some of the traditional feature heavy forum applications.
-It is easy to use and has a proven track record of stability and security making it an ideal choice of forum for your website.
+**FluxBB** is designed as a lighter and faster alternative to the traditional feature-heavy forum applications.
+It is easy to use and has a proven track record of stability and security making it an ideal choice of forum for any website.

 ---